-Employer contributions to the Fund are expected to grow over the next few years as the District intends to satisfy a higher percentage of the annual required contribution calculated by the Fund's actuary.
+Employer contributions to the Fund are expected to remain constant over the next few years as the District intends to satisfy the annual required contribution calculated by the Fund's actuary.
 With respect to investment income, the Fund will continue to structure its investment portfolio with the goal of maximizing returns over the long term.